 McClellan Summation

-The basis of McClellan Summation index, developed by Sherman and Marian McClellan and being the indicator of a market breadth, is the McClellan Oscillator.
+Sherman and Marian McClellan developed the McClellan Summation index (the indicator of a market breadth), based off of the McClellan Oscillator.

-The McClellan Summation treatment is close to the McClellan Oscillator's, though it's works better for general trend reversals and a prolonged period of time.
+The McClellan Summation treatment is close to the treatment of the McClellan Oscillator; however, it works better for general trend reversals and for a prolonged period of time.

 There is a list of rules to be followed while using the Summation suggested by The McClellans.

-In case the McClellan Summation gets lower than -1,300 you should seek for major bottoms.
+Look for major bottoms, in case the McClellan Summation gets lower than -1,300.

-If the difference with the market turns up over +1,600 it's time to expect major tops.
+Expect major tops, if the difference with the market turns up over +1,600.

-When the McClellan Summation gets the values higher than +1,600 having raised more than 3,600 points higher than its previous low the considerable bull market is about to come.
+The considerable bull market is about to come, when the McClellan Summation gets the values higher than +1,600 having raised more than 3,600 points higher than its previous low.

-The McClellans suggest the following rules for use with the Summation:
+The McClellans suggest the following rules to use with the Summation:

 Look for major bottoms when the McClellan Summation drops under -1,300.